 1. Initial Consultation

-The first step in the pre-sale process begins with an initial consultation where we can learn your wants and needs in a new home.
-At this point we can review our floor plan offerings and determine the best fit for your family and lifestyle.
+The first step in the home purchase process is an initial consultation where we learn your wants and needs in a new home.
+Next, we will review Arden's floor plan offerings and determine the best fit for your family and lifestyle.